Bitcoin has arrived!

 Bitcoin is now officially available for trading through the eToro OpenBook.

 What is Bitcoin?

 It’s entirely possible that this is the first time you’ve ever heard about Bitcoin.
-In that case here are a few facts about the world’s first digital currency.
+In that case here are a few facts about the world’s first decentralized digital currency.